crimsonclyde/crimsonclyde.github.io/_posts/2024-11-09-Lenovo-T470s-Wifi-Archlinux.md

     # Reboot your system
     ```

 I am darn sure its one of the options, but I haven't sorted it out entirely.
-This is just for to give you the full picture what I have done.
+This should present you the full picture.

 ### SDDM

-Well, easy, just use another theme
+Well, easy, just use another theme:

 - Settings -> Colors & Themes -> Login Screen (SDDM)
 - Change to another theme which is not Breeze

-There is an ogoing discussion and loads of ppl running into this problem currently.
-Fix is possible.
+#### Login primary screen

+You should be able to login with your primary screen, if it is a laptop, just disconnect all screens and try to use the laptops main screen to login.

+#### Cannot login on any screen

-If you cannot login login with ALT+CTRL +F4 or F5 or just another TTY
+If you still cannot login:

+- Switch to another TTY session (text)
+  CTRL+ALT and some Fx key > 2
+- Login with your user and pass
+- Open SDDM config
-- `sudo nano /etc/sddm.conf.d/kde_settings.conf`
+  `sudo nano /etc/sddm.conf.d/kde_settings.conf`
 - Remove the line "Current=Breeze"
+- Restart SDDM
+  `sudo systemctl restart sddm.service`